k2052/middleman-ebook/README.md

 # Middleman-ebook

 A middleman project template for an HTML ebook or a documentation site that needs runnable examples.
-Has runnable coce examples live tests using using mocha + chai and a generated Table of Contents.
+Has runnable code examples, live tests using using mocha + chai, and a generated Table of Contents.

 ![Screenshot](https://raw.github.com/k2052/middleman-ebook/master/screenshot.png)